joelparkerhenderson/architecture-decision-record/README.md

 Examples:

-    * 2017-01-01 Choose a database.md
-    * 2017-01-02 Handle more users.md
-    * 2017-01-03 Improve application security.md
+    * choose_database.md
+    * format_timestamps.md
+    * manage_passwords.md
+    * handle_exceptions.md

 Our file name convention:

-    * The name has the date as YYYY-MM-DD.
-This is ISO standard and helps for sorting by date.
     * The name has a present tense imperative verb phrase.
 This helps readability and matches our commit message format.
-    * The name uses sentence capitalization and spaces.
-This is helpful for readability.
+    * The name uses lowercase and underscores (same as this repo).
+This is a balance of readability and system usability.
     * The extension is markdown.
 This can be useful for easy formatting.

 ## Suggestions for writing good ADRs